Tutorial 1: Generating a virtual environment for the GenMR digital template

 2.3.
 Environmental layer properties

-# tmp - show refinery location on map
+# tmp - show refinery and thermal plant locations on map

 fig, ax = plt.subplots(1,1, figsize=(20,10))